 When you create a Google Search campaign for PPC lead generation, you create ads based on popular keywords, and only pay when leads click on them.
 Clicking the ad takes interested leads to a landing page where a lead capture form collects their contact information in return for a valuable lead magnet.
 A successful, optimized PPC lead generation strategy earns clicks from the right audience and converts leads once they visit your website.

 Before deciding to use PPC ads for lead generation, determine whether your business would be best helped by PPC advertising.
 These ads are made for businesses that want leads quickly and can buy clicks at a positive ROI.
-If you're already struggling with converting leads on your website, or if there aren't enough keywords to target with high buy intent, or if you have a low customer LTV, consider looking at other lead generation strategies on the Google platform, like SEO lead generation.
+If you're struggling with lead conversion on your website, if there aren't enough relevant keywords with high buy intent, or if you have a low customer LTV, consider looking at other lead generation strategies on the Google platform, like SEO lead generation.

 Before crafting an ad to target quality leads, you need to decide what a quality lead looks like for your business.
 When defining your target audience, create a buyer persona by outlining your ideal customer's demographics and psychographics such as their age, location, occupation, lifestyle and interests, and/or any other details that are relevant to your business.

 This data-driven description of your ideal customer base will help you figure out what you’re looking for in an ideal prospect and how to cater to their direct interests.
 The more you focus your ad on the prospects that are most likely to need and buy your product, the more you’ll get out of each click.